 Filing, prosecuting and defending patents on our drug candidates in all countries throughout the world would be prohibitively expensive, and our intellectual property rights in some countries outside the United States can be less extensive than those in the United States.
-For example, the use of A-101 for the treatment of SK is covered in the United States, Australia, India and New Zealand, but not Europe.
+For example, the use of A-101 for the treatment of SK is currently covered in patents in the United States, Australia, India and New Zealand, but not in the European Union or other countries.
+Our JAK inhibitors, including those being used in the development of A-201 and A-301, are currently covered in patents and applications in the United States, the European Union, and other major foreign markets.
 In addition, the laws of some foreign countries do not protect intellectual property rights to the same extent as federal and state laws in the United States.
 Consequently, we may not be able to prevent third parties from practicing our invention in such countries.
-Competitors may use our technologies in jurisdictions where we have not obtained patent protection to develop their own products and may export otherwise infringing products to territories where we have patent protection, but enforcement rights are not as strong as those in the United States.
+Competitors may use our technologies in jurisdictions where we have not obtained patent protection, but enforcement rights are not as strong as those in the United States.
 These products may compete with our drug candidates and our patents or other intellectual property rights may not be effective or sufficient to prevent them from competing.